 “Humor lasts longer or is more memorable versus something that is more fact-based,” said Brad Adgate, head of research at Horizon Media, a New York-based advertising company that works with Geico.
 “It’s not the most exciting of product categories, so most of the major insurance companies have taken a humorous approach to their creative messaging.”

 Gupta was instrumental in Ally’s May 2009 rebranding of the former GMAC Bank and the architect of an advertising campaign that portrayed competing bankers as deceptive.
 Deposits have climbed every quarter since the first ads were shown.
-The lender was bailed out by the U.S. government in 2008 and is still majority owned (ALLY) by the Treasury Department.
+The lender was bailed out by the U.S. government in 2008 and is still majority owned (ALLY:US) by the Treasury Department.